aditya2001/sql/README.md

 ### 18. Difference between DROP and TRUNCATE?
 TRUNCATE removes all rows from the table which cannot be retrieved back, DROP removes the entire table from the database and it also cannot be retrieved back.

+### 19. How to use GROUP BY , ORDER BY together?

+WHERE -> GROUP BY -> HAVING -> ORDER BY
+1. The GROUP BY clause is placed after the WHERE clause.
+2. The GROUP BY clause is placed before the ORDER BY clause.
+3. GROUP BY goes before the ORDER BY statement because the latter operates on the final result of the query

 ### Employee Table